 Finding (and deleting) files

-to delete them.
-Compared to vanilla rm -rf
+Uncomment -delete to delete them.
+Compared to vanilla rm -rf this will

 search recursively.